breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 Congrats!
 We made us a bot.

-See the source code for it here: [quick-start-9.js](./quick-start-9.js).
+See the source code for it here: [tutorial-9.js](./tutorial-9.js).

 Hopefully, this tutorial inspired you to make things with Breadboard.
-Go get out those wires and start placing nodes.
+Get out those wires and start placing nodes.
 And don't forget to have fun.